 In the above proposal we intend to strictly remain within the realm of model theory.
 The amalgamation property can be defined in a categorical setting and, of course, this abstract setting encompasses all the above possibilities \cite{KMPT}. \end{remark}

 \begin{example} \labbel{1a} (a) The theory (in the empty language) asserting that the universe has not cardinality $3$ has APU and SAP, but not SAPU.
 Just let $|C|=1$ and $|A|=|B|=2$.

 (b) As above, the following theory $T$ in the empty language has APU and SAP, but not SAPU.
-For every $n\geq 3$, the theory $T$ has a sentence asserting \begin{enumerate} \item If there are at least $3$ distinct elements, then there are at least $n$ distinct elements. \end{enumerate}
+The theory $T$ has sentences asserting \begin{enumerate} \item[($\diamondsuit$)] If there are at least $3$ distinct elements, then there are at least $n$ distinct elements, \end{enumerate} for every $n\geq 3$.

 The class of finite models of $T$ has APU but not SAP.